Lucky-Kashyap/JS-interview-practice/README.md

   - The input aray may contain positive integers only.
   - You can assume that the input array is not empty.

+## Day 24

+#### Write a function called findMode that takes an array of numbers as input and returns the mode of the array (the number that appears most frequently).

+- Note:

+  - The input array will always contain at least one element.
+  - The mode will be unique (i.e., there won't be multiple numbers with the same highest frequency).

 # Interview Prep

 Happy Learning! ✨